 Androulla Michael (b.
-1983) is a British Cypriot emerging artist based between London and Norfolk, UK.
+1983) is a British Cypriot artist living in London, UK.
 She is a teacher of Fine Art and Photography, and Ambassador to IMkind; a social enterprise set out to influence positivity to humanity through acts of kindness.

 For over 10 years, Michael has kept an ongoing selfie diary of her life through the removal and recording of her daily cosmetics.
 This became a ritual, a physical and metaphorical cleansing that occurred as each day came to a close.
 The process reveals much more than the pigments upon the surface of the swab or photo paper they would eventually adorn.

 Each swab is photographed in large format to create an oversized detailed print, evoking a transformative visual landscape of the face on whose contours the makeup once resided.

 Michael’s works invert every element of the selfie – giving the viewer a glimpse of herself that is more than skin deep.
 Rather than putting on a mask for the camera she takes hers off.
 By removing her identity from the image she chooses to focus upon the humanity underneath.
 Her interest in the work of Rembrandt’s self-portraits particularly informs her work, which explores the human condition and ideas of self-representation through autobiographical unembellished depictions of realism.

 Quoting a recent review of her work by Helen Trompeteler Former Curator at the National Portrait Gallery:

 “Androulla Michael’s intriguing images challenge historical notions of portraiture by removing any literal likeness of the individual.
 While Michael’s images are autobiographical in origin, she uses these diaristic images as a means of asking much wider questions concerning societal pressure for perfection or conformism.
 Where self-portraiture in popular culture often involves a form of social performance, these images are appealing in their abstract and subversive nature.”